 - Transfer the cooked quinoa to the mixing bowl with the flaxseed mixture.
-Stir in the broccoli, almond meal, lemon juice, salt, garlic powder, and black pepper until incorporated.
+Stir in the broccoli, almond meal, nutritional yeast, lemon juice, paprika, salt, garlic powder, and black pepper until incorporated.

 - Bake the patties for 24 to 26 minutes, or until deep golden brown and crisp on the bottoms and golden on top.